gilgud123/Order-Product-Repository/README.md

 ## Database Setup

-### Option 1: Using Docker Compose
+### Option 1: Using Docker Compose (Recommended)

-The project includes a `compose.yaml` file.
+The project includes a `compose.yaml` file for PostgreSQL.
 Simply run:

 ```cmd
 docker-compose up -d
 ```

+This will start a PostgreSQL 15 container with the following configuration:
+- Database: `productdb`
+- Username: `postgres`
+- Password: `postgres`
+- Port: `5432`

 ### Option 2: Manual PostgreSQL Setup